iLert/docs/integrations/prometheus.md

 ---
-description: Create alerts in iLert from Prometheus Alertmanager alerts
+description: Create alerts in ilert from Prometheus Alertmanager alerts
 ---

 # Prometheus Integration

 [Prometheus](https://github.com/prometheus) is an open-source systems monitoring and alerting toolkit that uses a pull-based approach to collecting metrics in a timeseries database.

-With iLert's Prometheus integration, you can automatically create alerts in iLert using the Prometheus' Alertmanager.
-That way, you will never miss a critical alert and always alert the right person using iLert's on-call schedules, automatic escalation, and multiple alerting channels.
-When the Alertmanager triggers an alert, iLert will alert the on-call person through their preferred channel, including SMS, phone calls, push notifications and Slack. iLert will automatically escalate to the next person, if the alert is not acknowledged. iLert also lets you define alerting rules based on support hours and delay alerts until your support hours start.
+With ilert's Prometheus integration, you can automatically create alerts in ilert using the Prometheus' Alertmanager.
+That way, you will never miss a critical alert and always alert the right person using ilert's on-call schedules, automatic escalation, and multiple alerting channels.
+When the Alertmanager triggers an alert, ilert will alert the on-call person through their preferred channel, including SMS, phone calls, push notifications and Slack. ilert will automatically escalate to the next person, if the alert is not acknowledged. ilert also lets you define alerting rules based on support hours and delay alerts until your support hours start.

 ## System Requirements <a href="#requirements" id="requirements"></a>

 * [Prometheus Alert Manager v0.6.0 / 2017-04-25](https://github.com/prometheus/alertmanager/releases/tag/v0.6.0) or higher.
-If you are using an older version of the Alertmanager, please contact the iLert support at [support@ilert.com](mailto:support@ilert.com).
+If you are using an older version of the Alertmanager, please contact the ilert support at [support@ilert.com](mailto:support@ilert.com).

-## In iLert: Create Prometheus alert source <a href="#create-alarm-source" id="create-alarm-source"></a>
+## In ilert: Create Prometheus alert source <a href="#create-alarm-source" id="create-alarm-source"></a>

 1. Go to **Services** --> **Alert sources** and click on **Create new alert source**
 2. Give it a name and chose an escalation policy